-During the summer last year my wife and I slept on a mattress on the floor for three or four months.
-The veneer of our previous bed, an IKEA monstrosity, was chipped and warping, so one day I ordered a Casper mattress and threw everything else out the day it arrived.
+During the summer of 2015 my wife and I slept on a mattress on the floor for three or four months.
+The veneer of our previous bed, an IKEA monstrosity, was chipped and warping, so one day I ordered a Casper mattress and threw everything else out the moment it arrived.

 Harkening back to the William Morris quote about only bringing into your home that which you know to be useful and feel to be beautiful, it's truly surprising just how hard it is to find those two properties in one piece of furniture.
 Most furniture is at best ‘variant on a theme’, at worst insensitive and utterly compromised.

 I'll spare the details of our prolonged search, but suffice it to say that it took hundreds of bed frames to find a simple walnut frame well above our price level.

 After a couple of months of indecision on the floor it became clear that there was in reality no choice at all.
 And so we bought our new bed.